-Palm oil is a commonly produced vegetable oil and it is found in a staggering amount (approximately half) of all supermarket products.
-It is cheap to produce, versatile, and it can be added to a number of both food and personal products like lipsticks and shampoo.
-There is controversy because its popularity and usefulness in a wide array of products has spurred people to clear tropical rainforests simply to just grow palm trees.
+Palm oil is a commonly produced vegetable oil and it is found in a staggering amount (approximately half!) of all supermarket products.
+It is cheap to produce, versatile, and it can be added to a number of both food and personal products like bread, doughs, chips, soaps and detergents, lipsticks, shampoo, and even some vegan cheeses!

 The cultivation of soybeans is another major driver of deforestation,- especially in the Amazon basin.
-The seeds from the soybean plant are used to provide food for people, but ironically, this actually only accounts for a small percentage of total soybean production.
-For the most part, soybeans are grown and harvested to provide feed for livestock.
-In particular, soybeans are used as feed for cattle.
+The seeds from the soybean plant are used to provide food for people, but human consumption actually only accounts for a small percentage of total soybean production.
+For the most part, soybeans are grown and harvested to feed livestock, and in particular,- soybeans are grown primarily to feed cattle.

 In addition to the demand that cattle ranching creates for soybeans, the Yale University Global Forest Atlas states that a whopping 80 percent of the deforestation of the Amazon can be attributed to cattle ranching directly.
 Brazil has become the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.